Sphaerolobium acanthos

-Sphaerolobium acanthos, commonly known as Grampians globe-pea, is a species of flowering plant in the family Fabaceae and is endemic to a restricted part of the Grampians National Park in Victoria.
+Sphaerolobium acanthos, commonly known as Grampians globe-pea, is a species of flowering plant in the family Fabaceae and is endemic to a restricted part of the Grampians National Park in Victoria, Australia.
 It is an erect, wiry shrub with many spiny branchlets, scattered tapering leaves, and yellow, orange or reddish-brown flowers.

 Description

 Sphaerolobium acanthos is an erect, wiry shrub that typically grows to a height of 0.2–1 m and has many widely-spreading, spiny branchlets up to 20 mm long, often forked at the tip.
 Its leaves are 2–3 mm long and tapered, falling off at maturity.
 The flowers are yellow, orange or reddish-brown and arranged singly or in pairs in leaf axils on a peduncle up to 1.5 mm long.
 Each flower is on a pedicel about 1.5 mm long with egg-shaped bracts and bracteoles.
 The sepals are 3.5–4.5 mm long, joined to form a bell-shaped base, with overlapping lobes, the two upper lobes forming a wedge-shaped "lip".
 The standard petal is broadly elliptic, 7.0–7.5 mm long, the wings and keel about the same length as each other.
 Flowering occurs from November to January and the fruit is an inflated, oval pod about 4.5 mm long.